 N is the student's final grade, which is then translated to a letter grade.
 This approach weights each assignment equally—for example, if you assigned 10 points to a quiz and 100 points to a term paper, the points for each assignment could count equally in the final grade calculation.

-- To use points-based weighting, leave the “Other” assignment group at 100% of the weight and simply add individual assignments as needed.
+To use points-based weighting, leave the “Other” assignment group at 100% of the weight and simply add individual assignments as needed:

 Percentage-based grading calculates the final grade by the weights you give to your various assignment groups.

 Assignments are graded using points.
 When you enter an assignment grade, Populi divides it by the assignment's point total to create a percentage.
 The percentage is then translated to a letter grade based on your school's grading scale.

-Say you have a quiz with 22 short-answer questions, each worth 1 point.
-When adding the quiz, you would enter “22” as the assignment's Points.
+Say you have a quiz with 22 short-answer questions, each worth 1 point, as well as four extra credit questions (each also worth 1 point).